rageworx/fltk-custom/README.CMake.txt

 projects but this is not tested by FLTK developers.

 The optional `set(FLTK_DIR ...)` command is a superhint to the find_package command.
-This is very useful if you don't install or have a non-standard install location.
+This is useful if you don't install FLTK or have a non-standard install location.
 The path you give to it must be that of a directory that contains the file FLTKConfig.cmake.